 How to Identify an Ideal Real Estate Customer

 There is a lot of discussion about marketing niches for the real estate professional.
-Do you want to work with just anybody, or do you want to focus on residential, commercial, first-time buyers, vacation homes, etc?
+Do you want to work with just anybody, or do you want to focus on residential, commercial, first-time buyers, or vacation homes?
 If your niche is a first-time buyer, you have probably done more "ideal customer" identification than most real estate professionals.

 - What brings them joy?